 1. Auditory awareness: you need to jump into your customers’ shoes and understand how they feel.
 Your company needs to be able to identify the sensations and emotions associated with every interaction within your company.

-2. Cross-functional, purpose-driven behavior from your employees: your company needs to increase the potential of each one of your employees and demystify not only their own tasks but also the tasks of other departments.
+2. Cross-functional, purpose-driven behaviour from your employees: your company needs to increase the potential of each one of your employees and demystify not only their own tasks but also the tasks of other departments.

-3. The scheduling/discretion standard: if you want to be a customer centric company, you need to be able to perform your services when it best suits your client and not yourself.
+3. The scheduling/discretion standard: if you want to be a customer-centric company, you need to be able to perform your services when it best suits your client and not yourself.

 Considering if your company is able to deliver a consistent and ongoing customer service system?
 What is lacking?
 Are you focusing on your customers and delivering your services for them or for yourself?
-We know at Proto Partners that the first step when defining a new customer centric strategy is to understand your customers and focus on their feelings when interacting with your company.
+We know at Proto Partners that the first step when defining a new customer-centric strategy is to understand your customers and focus on their feelings when interacting with your company.
 We understand that not every company has a Four Seasons-like culture that easily allows them to adapt and deliver the best service, but we are sure that we can assist you in discovering solutions that will help both your business and your customers.

 To read the article click here.